 A good conversation could be all it takes to quell EDR privacy concerns.
 But, if you find EDR solutions breaching privacy and governance policies, you could have a real compliance quandary.
 But why could EDR solutions create user privacy risk?

 Is there a user privacy risk when using EDR solutions?

-There is a potential risk to user privacy when using Endpoint Detection and Response (EDR) solutions, as these solutions typically collect and analyse data from endpoint devices (e.g., laptops, tablets, and smartphones) to detect and respond to cyber threats.
+There is a potential risk to user privacy when using Endpoint Detection and Response (EDR) solutions, as these solutions typically collect and analyse data from endpoint devices (e.g., laptops, tablets, and smartphones) to minimise security risks by detecting and responding to cyber threats.

 However, the risk to user privacy can be minimised through appropriate data protection measures, such as implementing data protection policies, using secure communication channels, encrypting data, obtaining user consent, limiting access to data, and regularly reviewing and updating data protection measures.